finbourne/lusid-sdk-python-preview/sdk/docs/CustomEntitiesApi.md

 # **upsert_custom_entities**
 > UpsertCustomEntitiesResponse upsert_custom_entities(entity_type, success_mode, request_body)

-[EXPERIMENTAL] UpsertCustomEntities: Batch upsert instances of Custom Entities
+[EARLY ACCESS] UpsertCustomEntities: Batch upsert instances of Custom Entities

 Note: If using partial failure modes, then it is important to check the response body for failures as any failures will still return a 200 status code